jvuzzell/RCE-Framework/README.md

 4. [Registering a Component](#registering-a-component)
 5. [Emitting and Listening to Events](#listening-and-emitting-events)

+### Introduction
+RCE (Root Components and Event-bus) emphasizes getting back to the roots of component-based development.
+RCE's component builder is a lightweight, event-driven JavaScript framework for building highly interactive and modular web applications.
+By leveraging an event bus system, RCE facilitates communication between components without requiring them to be directly aware of each other, enabling a decoupled and maintainable architecture.

 ### Features
-- Event-Driven Architecture: Components communicate through a centralized event bus, promoting loose coupling and enhanced modularity.
+- **Event-Driven Architecture**: Components communicate through a centralized event bus, promoting loose coupling and enhanced modularity.
-- Component Lifecycle Hooks: Utilize hooks like beforeCreate, onMount, and afterUpdate for fine-grained control over the component lifecycle.
+- **Component Lifecycle Hooks**: Utilize hooks like beforeCreate, onMount, and afterUpdate for fine-grained control over the component lifecycle.
-- State Management: Manage component states with ease, allowing for reactive updates and efficient rendering.
+- **State Management**: Manage component states with ease, allowing for reactive updates and efficient rendering.
-- Template Rendering: Define and manipulate component templates, supporting both inline and external templates for dynamic content rendering.
+- **Template Rendering**: Define and manipulate component templates, supporting both inline and external templates for dynamic content rendering.
-- No compiler or build process: The original framework is written in vanilla JavaScript and is readily extensible at less than 1500 lines of code.
+- **No compiler or build process**: The original framework is written in vanilla JavaScript and is readily extensible at less than 1500 lines of code.

 ### Limitations
-- Developer Experience: Requires proficiency in vanilla JavaScript and relies on a strong understanding of fundamental patterns with a large focus on being intentional.
+- **Developer Experience**: Requires proficiency in vanilla JavaScript and relies on a strong understanding of fundamental patterns with a large focus on being intentional.
-- Verbosity: This is not a declarative system; you will be writing a lot of code with explicit system instructions.
+- **Verbosity**: This is not a declarative system; you will be writing a lot of code with explicit system instructions.
 There isn't a templating language or special utility classes that serve multiple purposes.
 (Maybe one day we'll make it more class based at best).
-- Process Orientation: An opinionated system focusing on impact, business value, and explicit workflows.
+- **Process Orientation**: An opinionated system focusing on impact, business value, and explicit workflows.
 Common actions make it easier to estimate production, and generate documentation for component libraries and process diagrams.
 For example: no build process means minor changes won't cost the organization countless hours of production.
-- Type Handling: Use of JsDocs is highly encouraged.
+- **Type Handling**: Use of JsDocs is highly encouraged.

 ## Getting Started
 ### Installation